Concept Paper: Positive Prevention Project in Mozambique

 Acknowledging the importance of cultural differences between countries such as the United States and Mozambique, and even between regions and provinces within Mozambique, particular attention needs to be paid to beliefs and traditions that can be facilitators or barriers to HIV prevention and behavior change within the Mozambican context.

-Led by I-TECH, the project will continue to roll out in-service trainings and provide technical assistance to providers from community-based organizations, health care facilities, home-based care organizations and United States Government (USG) clinical partner organizations.
-These trainings will be conducted within Maputo, Sofala, Gaza, and Zambezia provinces so as to keep healthcare providers in their clinics and provide on-the-job skills.
+Led by I-TECH, the project will continue to roll out in-service trainings and provide technical assistance and capacity building to providers from community-based organizations, MOH health care facilities, and United States Government (USG) clinical partner organizations.
+These in-service trainings will be based directly at health centers in Maputo, Gaza, Inhambane and Zambezia provinces so as to keep healthcare providers in their clinics and provide on-the-job skills.

 - Advancing HIV Prevention Initiative, Division of HIV/AIDS Prevention, Centers for Disease Control and Prevention, (2003). http://www.cdc.gov/hiv/topics/prev_prog/AHP/default.htm